brabster/tw-site-hugo/content/posts/2023-09-30-dbt-contracts-field-report/index.md

     - ephemeral models worked well to capture this kind of reusable reference data
 - contract concept took a bit of explaining, and I'm probably still not doing a very good job of it!

-## Thanks!
+## Wrapping Up

+There's more to tell in this story but I'll call it here for this post.

-Thanks to the client teams I've worked with for their patience as we've kicked the tyres on these data contract ideas!
+Until next time - thanks to the client teams I've worked with for their patience as we've kicked the tyres on these data contract ideas!